 Welcome to the MonsterVerse Timeline.
 Here, you will find a chronological listing for all the major events seen in Legendary Pictures’ ongoing giant monster universe.
-Information from this timeline has been pulled from the 2014 feature film Godzilla, its 2017 prequel Kong: Skull Island, its 2019 sequel Godzilla King of the Monsters, the novelizations, art books, and shooting scripts of all three films, the comics/graphic novels Godzilla: Awakening, Skull Island: The Birth of Kong, and Godzilla: Aftershock, and promotional material released by Legendary and Warner Brothers – via social media, viral websites, and other sources – that pertain to the expanding universe.
+Information from this timeline has been pulled from the 2014 feature film Godzilla, its 2017 prequel Kong: Skull Island, its 2019 sequel Godzilla King of the Monsters, 2021’s Godzilla vs. Kong, the novelizations, art books, and shooting scripts of all four films, the comics/graphic novels Godzilla: Awakening, Skull Island: The Birth of Kong, Godzilla: Aftershock, Godzilla: Dominion, Kingdom Kong, and promotional material released by Legendary and Warner Brothers – via social media, viral websites, and other sources – that pertain to the expanding universe.

 (NOTE: This timeline is still very much a work in progress.
 Currently, the only material present below pertains to prequel events only referenced in the films and comics, along with some material either only seen in the comics or briefly witnessed in the films.
-Additions pertaining to further events are coming soon.
-Furthermore, since this is a currently ongoing universe of stories (with 2020’s Godzilla vs. Kong and its inevitable comic spinoff and related material still upcoming), this timeline will naturally remain incomplete for quite some time.
+Additions pertaining to further events (as well as new prequel information from Godzilla vs. Kong) are coming soon.
+Furthermore, since this is a currently ongoing universe of stories (with a fifth film, a Kong anime, an Apple TV+ series, and inevitable future comic spinoffs and related material still upcoming), this timeline will naturally remain incomplete for quite some time.
 As new MonsterVerse stories are told, this timeline will be updated to reflect new events and revelations.
 Until then, enjoy!)

 This Timeline is dedicated to the memory of Godzilla fan George Root III.